 Both ball and plug valves are used extensively in different piping applications.
 Plug valves are used to provide bubble tight shut-off in fluid services like air, gas, vapor, hydrocarbon, and more.
 Plug valves are a popular valve to use when dealing with slurries, mud, and sewage applications as they have a larger surface area and allow unrestricted flow of the medium.
 Fortified plug valves are used to provide tight seals when dealing with corrosive or hard mediums.
 There simple operating structure and anti-corrosion qualities make them the most reliable shutoff option in critical applications.

 Ball valves are used in many different industries.
 Their versatility makes them a popular choice for turbine skids, gas feed lines, compressor skids, crude oil plants, generator skids, polymer plants, separator skids, LNG plants, field gas plants, industrial gas processing plants, tank farms, oil refinery feedstock lines, hydrocarbon processing, and automated process applications.
 High-pressure ball valves are used in subsea, wastewater treatment, underground, and cryogenic services.
 Stainless steel and carbon steel ball valves are used in cooling water, feedwater, petroleum refining, desalination, and brewing.

 Ball and plug valves are control valves that are used to provide bubble tight seals in many different applications.
+They are the common types of valves in ship, energy, and other industrial applications.
 While plug valves have better sealing abilities they are difficult to operate and are expensive and heavy for large-scale use.
 Ball valves may have less impressive sealing abilities but they are easy to operate and can be easily scaled up for larger applications.
 Furthermore, their sealing capabilities can be enhanced with added technology and mechanisms.
 You can find a variety of ball and plug valves in our catalogs.
 Looking for advice on your valve needs, reach out to us to get expert opinions on your applications.